Mucormycosis: Epidemiology

-Diabetes is the main underlying disease in low and middle-income countries, whereas, blood cancers and organ transplantation are the more common underlying problems in developed countries.
+Diabetes is the main underlying disease in low and middle-income countries, whereas blood cancers and organ transplantation are the more common underlying problems in developed countries.
 As new immunomodulating drugs and diagnostic tests are developed, the statistics for mucormycosis have been changing.
-In addition, the figures change as new genera and species are identified, and new risk factors reported such as tuberculosis and kidney problems.
+In addition, the figures change as new genera and species are identified, and new risk factors are reported, such as tuberculosis and kidney problems.

 COVID-19–associated mucormycosis

 During the COVID-19 pandemic in India, the Indian government reported that more than 11,700 people were receiving care for mucormycosis as of 25 May 2021.
 Many Indian media outlets called it "black fungus" because of the black discoloration of dead and dying tissue the fungus causes.
 Even before the COVID-19 pandemic, rates of mucormycosis in India were estimated to be about 70 times higher than in the rest of the world.
 Due to its rapidly growing number of cases some Indian state governments have declared it an epidemic.
 One treatment was a daily injection for eight weeks of anti-fungal intravenous injection of amphotericin B which was in short supply.
 The injection could be standard amphotericin B deoxycholate or the liposomal form.
-The liposomal form cost more but it was considered "safer, more effective and [with] lesser side effects".§ The major obstacle of using antifungal drugs in black fungus is the lack of clinical trials.
+The liposomal form cost more but it was considered "safer, more effective and [with] lesser side effects".
+The major obstacle of using antifungal drugs in black fungus is the lack of clinical trials.